gaehlerm/SoftwareEngineering/README.md

 The path where the unit tests reside differs, depending on the programming language.
 There are languages where the unit tests are in a separate folder alongside the src and acceptance tests, for example in C++.
 In other languages, as //???// for example, the unit tests are written right next to the corresponding source file.
 This is necessary as in //???// it's very tedious to import files from a parent folder. -->

 3rd party libraries belong into the lib folder.
 They are not part of the git project, therefore the lib folder should be on the .gitignore file.
 You need some other way to manage them.
 If you use few libraries just manage them manually.
 In python you can use the package management software pip.
 Togheter with the requirements.txt file this makes managing libraries quite simple.
 In other programming languages like C++ this is a much harder task as you have to do this by yourself somehow.
+Dealing with libraries is certainly one of the drawbacks of older programming languages like C++, while python or Rust have a very good package management system.

 There are some additional files in a project.

 1. Custom scripts for installation and build of the project.
-Getting the project, downloading the 3rd party libraries, building the project and running the tests should all require only one single command.
+Getting the project, downloading the 3rd party libraries, building the project, running the tests and executing the project should all require only one single command.
 2. The readme.md file shown on the front page of the git project.
 It usually contains installation instructions and a short description of the project.
+In fact, this book was also written as a readme.md file in a git project.
 3.	.gitignore is related with git.
 It lists all files and folders to be ignored by git.
-For example, auto generated files or files too big to be managed by git.
+For example, auto generated files or files that are too big to be managed by git.
-4. Some formatting, code quality checking or other files.
+4. Some formatting, code quality checking or other miscelaneous files.

 There are a few pitfalls how to arrange the files and folder of your project.
 But as long as you follow the general best advice you should be fine.
-Consult the wisdom of the internet for your programming language.
+Consult the wisdom of the internet for your programming language of choice.

 # 31. Performance Optimization